saxulum-legacy/saxulum-elasticsearch-querybuilder/README.md

 **Important**: By default empty nodes get not serialized, which means empty arrayNode (no elemements), empty objectNode (no keys) and empty scalar Nodes (null).
 This works recursive, which means theoretically a complex query builder can lead into an empty string as json.
-Check the `Important methods` to get more information to prevent this if needed.
+Check the `allowDefault` argument to prevent this if needed.

 ### QueryBuilder